On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 - Click Save

-Note: If you forgot your Signature Password and need to reset it, see How do I reset my Signature Password?
+Important: If you forgot your Signature Password and need to reset it, reach out to our team.

 Is height and weight required?

-Clients who are minors, 18 years or younger, are required to have height and weight entered in their ePrescribe client information.
+Only clients who are minors (18 years or younger) are required to have height and weight entered in their ePrescribe client information.

 Which team members can access a client’s Medications tab?

-Only clinicians designated as the Primary clinician or Clinicians granted access can view a client’s Medications tab.
+Only clinicians designated under Primary clinician or Clinicians granted access can view a client’s Medications tab.
 To add a clinician to a client’s Clinicians granted access list, see Granting clinician access.

-To grant another ePrescribing clinician access to the Medications tab for all clients, you can update their team member role to clinician with entire practice access.
-To update a team member’s role, see Updating a team member’s role or access level.
+If a clinician with ePrescribe needs access to the Medications tab for all clients, their team member role can be updated to Clinician with entire practice access.
+To do this, see Updating a team member’s role or access level.